simpledotorg/deployment/docs/INFRASTRUCTURE_SETUP.md

     - Add your application instance's security group to the text field
     - Tip: The text feild should autocomplete

+#### Assign elastic ip to EC2 instance
+- From EC2 dashboard, click on Elastic IPs
+- Assign a new elastic IP
+- Associate IP with the new instance that was provisioned

 #### Next steps
 The instance can now be setup for deploy.
 Follow instructions in [ansible/README.md](ansible/README.md) to setup the instance.